suigin10/forge-neo-generation-notifier/README_en.md

 Generating -> Not generating
 ```

-Since v1.1.2, completion detection is based on Gradio queue / progress state instead of DOM or gallery updates.
+Completion detection is based on Gradio queue / progress state, the progress API, and UI state such as the Generate / Interrupt buttons.

+The extension also ignores common UI-only changes, such as image preview operations and tab switching, to reduce false completion notifications.

 ---